-2. When milk has cooled to room temperature, pour into a jar.
-If you are adding the growth premix or colostrum, you can add these ingredients at this point and mix well
+1. Pour 250ml of milk into a jar.
+If you are adding the growth premix or colostrum, you can add these ingredients at this point and mix well.

 6. After 12 to 48 hours (depending on your tastes), strain the milk kefir through a mesh strainer (or the in-built strainer if you have a Kefirko kefir maker), pouring the milk kefir into another container.
 If using a strainer, it helps to push the milk kefir through by stirring with a wooden spoon to leave only the milk grains behind

 7. You may drink the kefir as is, or as per below, you may further ripen the kefir.

 8. To make a new batch of kefir, add these retrieved grains to fresh milk and repeat the process.